Average home insurance costs by ZIP code (2024)

 Collapse table

-Home insurance premiums skyrocketed again in 2023
+Home insurance premiums continue to skyrocket in 2024

 Altogether, home insurance premiums increased 35% nationally from 2021 to 2023, with homeowners in Florida (68%), New Mexico (47%), Colorado (46%), Idaho (46%), and Texas (46%) facing the biggest average increases during that span.